HWTeng-Teaching/202402-Financial-Econometrics/20240426 Fin Econ IC.md

 - (b)  Show that OLS $b_2$ is biased, and inconsistent for  endogenous regressors.

-## Q3.

-Write down the properties that an IV needs to satisfy.
+(Skipped: Q3.
+Write down the properties that an IV needs to satisfy. )